Operation Garfield: Operation

 The commenced on 25 February, when C-130s began a two-day round-the-clock airlift of the brigade from Pleiku to Ban Me Thuot East Airfield, where Brigade commander Colonel Everette A. Stoutner established his command post.
 The Army of the Republic of Vietnam 34th Battalion, 44th Regiment, 23rd Infantry Division, provided security for the brigade headquarters, freeing Stoutner's maneuver elements for the hunt.
 From 28 February to 7 March his troops conducted numerous air assaults and saturation patrols, increasingly directing their attention to the area around the Mewal Plantation, a suspected infiltration way station about 20km north of Ban Me Thuot.
 Although sporadic firefights occurred, the largest force that Stoutner's men encountered was a squad.

 On 4 March Task Force Alpha commander General Stanley R. Larsen ordered Stoutner to shift his base of operations to Buon Brieng airfield, the site of a closed Special Forces camp 55km north of Ban Me Thuot and just west of Highway 14.
 After completing the move, Stoutner initiated a series of patrols between the 8th and 15th, mainly looking west of Buon Brieng along the boundary between Darlac and Pleiku provinces.
 He was able to cover a great deal of ground this time because Larsen had made a number of CH-47 Chinooks available to him to move his troops and artillery.
-Even so, one day was much like any another - air assaults into sterile landing zones, foot patrols into surrounding terrain, and no combat.
+Even so, one day was much like any other - air assaults into sterile landing zones, foot patrols into surrounding terrain, and no combat.
 The monotony was deceiving, however, because the enemy could appear unexpectedly.
 At 03:20 on the 11th a company in a night laager received a pounding from 40-60 mortar rounds that wounded 11 men.